AniketGhosal/Student-Course-Management-Portal/README.md

 _1st Report:_
 Continuing with backend setup with Node.js.
 Creating first server using Node.js and successfully tested using 'req()' and 'res()' methods.

+_2nd Report:_
+Started with the backend portion.
+Today's focus is on storing Login and SignUp data in the database and then, using Backend functionality Student's and Admin's are redirected to their portal.
+Managing Database for this and connecting it with the backend.